Ramsgate to Broadstairs Walk – Sea It All

 Step by step guide

 As you leave the Ramsgate Harbour area and the eclectic mix of restaurants, cafés and pubs overlooking the inner yacht marina, you will pass the former Royal Victoria Pavilion and the old Harbour cliff lift and head towards the blue building which is the boulevard kiosk.
-A small fun fair, offering merry-go-round, swing-boats and other old style fair rides, is set out on the beach in front of the kiosk and there is ample outdoor seating.

 A little further on and Ramsgate's Sea Garden will come into view; a small garden inspired by the coastal environment that lies on the site of the old Marina swimming pool and boating lake.
 You might appreciate a small breather by now.
 There is an interpretation panel and a bench you can use to enjoy the view out across the sandy beach and the sea.
 The sea wall runs directly along the foot of white chalk cliffs at this point and approximately 200 metres further on you will reach a switch-back path up to the cliff-top.
 At high tide, follow this route to continue the walk to Broadstairs.
 You can return to the beach or sea wall at Dumpton Gap.
 When the tide is low, you can continue along the sea wall, for another 450 metres, before reaching a ramp that leads you down onto the sandy beach.
 This section of the walk offers you some truly stunning views of the channel, with the imposing white cliffs on your left and the multitude of chalk rocks, worn smooth by the daily tides, strewn at the cliff's base.
 But remember that there is no sea-wall to escape to if you get caught out by the rising tide, so plan ahead.